 Darius Mockus (born in 1965) - Chairman of the Board since 2 May 2002 (Member of the Board since 23 March 1995).
 Education: Vilnius University, Faculty of Economics, Industrial Planning.
 He has no Company shares.
-With related companies Minvista UAB (Code of Enterprise: 110685692; Registered office: Jasinskio 16, Vilnius), MG Baltic Investment UAB (Code of Enterprise: 123249022; Registered office: Jasinskio 16B, Vilnius) and family members he has 36 615 159 shares, representing 66.22% of the share capital and votes.
+With related companies Minvista UAB (Code of Enterprise: 110685692; Registered office: Jasinskio 16, Vilnius), MG Baltic Investment UAB (Code of Enterprise: 123249022; Registered office: Jasinskio 16B, Vilnius) and family members he has 38 547 016 shares, representing 69.72% of the share capital and votes.

-Information on positions in other companies: President and Chairman of the Board of concern MG Baltic UAB; Chairman of the Board of holding MG Baltic Investment UAB; General Director and Chairman of the Board of holding MG Baltic Trade UAB; Chairman of the Board of Mitnija UAB; Chairman of the Board of Stumbras AB; Member of the Board of MG Valda AB Chairman of the Board of Mineraliniai vandenys UAB; Member of the Board of Mediafon UAB; Chairman of the Board of Mediafon UAB;
+Information on positions in other companies: President and Chairman of the Board of concern MG Baltic UAB; Chairman of the Board of holding MG Baltic Investment UAB; General Director and Chairman of the Board of holding MG Baltic Trade UAB; Chairman of the Board of MV group production AB; Member of the Board of MG Valda AB Chairman of the Board of Mineraliniai vandenys UAB; Member of the Board of Mediafon UAB; Chairman of the Board of Minvista UAB.

-Information on shareholdings in other companies above 5%: Concern MG Baltic UAB - 100% of the share capital; Minvista UAB - 99.99% of the share capital.
+Information on shareholdings in other companies above 5%: Concern MG Baltic UAB - 100% of the share capital; Minvista UAB - 100% of the share capital.